InsightsInsight - Healthcare - POSTED: July 13 2017

 The guidance recognises patient autonomy and the need to respect patient’s decisions even if treatment or referral has to be discontinued.

-The section on sharing information for secondary purposes deals with disclosures for the administration of justice and the circumstances where doctors are permitted or required by law to give disclosure of patient’s personal information.
+The section on sharing information for secondary purposes deals with disclosures for the administration of justice and the circumstances where doctors are permitted or required by law to give disclosure of a patient’s personal information.

 There is an expanded section on managing and protecting information and the importance of data protection within medical practice.

-The duty of confidentiality continues after death but there are restricted circumstances where patient information can be disclosed without that duty being breached including disclosure to a Coroner for an inquest of death certificates when disclosure is required by law
+The duty of confidentiality continues after death but there are restricted circumstances where patient information can be disdraft without that duty being breached including disclosure to a Coroner for an inquest of death certificates when disclosure is required by law